andyundso/discord-music-bot/README.md

 TOKEN=<TOKEN from step 2>
 PREFIX=!
 ```
-4. Go-to the OAuth2 tab in the developer portal and generate an invite link for your bot.
+4. Go-to the OAuth2 tab in the developer portal and generate an invite link for your `bot`.
 Select the following privileges:
    1. `Send Messages`
    2. `Manage Messages`
    3. `Connect`